navis-org/navis/docs/index.rst

                 :link: other_libs
                 :link-type: ref

                 Write your own library built on top of navis functions.
+See our :ref:`ecosystem <other_libs>` for examples.